 Annual Missouri Town 1855 Festival of Arts, Crafts and Music — Lee’s Summit, MO

-Step back into the 1800s with the Annual Missouri Town 1855 Festival of Arts, Crafts and Music where you’ll enjoy family rides in a horse-drawn buggy, music of the 1800s, and old-time arts and crafts.
-Traditional fall festival activities also include hayrides and hot spiced cider.
+Step back into the 1800s with the Annual Missouri Town 1855 Festival of Arts, Crafts and Music where you’ll enjoy apple butter making, music of the 1800s, and old-time arts and crafts.
+Traditional fall festival activities also include wagon rides and hot spiced cider.
 Guests will be able to enjoy fun historical re-enactments with vendors and performers in period clothing.
 Enjoy live music and find the perfect gift at one of the craft vending booths.
 There are tons of fun things to do and see, so bring the entire family for a celebration of history and tons of great activities.

 Pumpkins and Mums Fall Festival — Excelsior Springs, MO